- 467 Actual Exam Questions

 [Identity and Access Management]

-Which solution will provide the required email notifications?
+Which solution will provide this information?

 Security & Privacy